Quick Answer

 3. Recording Comparison

-Method: Record yourself and compare with experts
+Method: Record yourself and compare with skilled reciters

 Practice: Listen to differences in timing